Configure Authentication for Confluent Platform with Ansible Playbooks

 Components authentication

-Ansible Playbooks for Confluent Platform supports mTLS and basic authentication modes for all other Confluent Platform components, besides Kafka and ZooKeeper.
+Confluent Ansible supports the following authentication modes for all REST-based Confluent Platform components, besides Kafka and ZooKeeper:

 By default, Confluent Platform components are installed with no authentication.